MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/whql-release-signature.md

 For more information about WHQL, see the [Windows Hardware Quality Labs](http://go.microsoft.com/fwlink/p/?linkid=8705) website.

 **Note**  WHQL does not embed signatures in driver files.
-If you embed a signature in a driver file, you should use a third-party commercial [release certificate](release-certificates.md).
+You can embed a signature in a driver file using a third-party commercial [release certificate](release-certificates.md).
 Embed the signature in the driver file before submitting the driver package to WHQL.